-On Radio 4's 'Today' programme, Colin Crosbie, Curator of RHS Garden Wisley, said that although the space given over to lawns in private gardens is decreasing the Royal Horticultural Society (RHS) believes that dedicated areas for grass are important.
+On Radio 4's 'Today' programme this morning Colin Crosbie, Curator of RHS Garden Wisley, said that although the space given over to lawns in private gardens is decreasing the Royal Horticultural Society (RHS) believes that dedicated areas for grass are important.

 A recent report from the charity, Garden Matters: Urban Greening, shows that 85 per cent of the UK population is living in an urban area.
 With house builders using smaller plots for each house they build and the increase in apartment blocks there are less and less green square metres available to everyone.